-Companies in this industry grow and sell plants, shrubs, sod, trees, and seeds.
-Major US companies include Ball Horticultural, Color Spot Nurseries, Griffin Land & Nurseries, and Monrovia Nursery.
+Companies in this industry grow and sell nursery stock such as plants, shrubs, sod, trees, and seeds.
+Major US companies include Costa Farms, Ball Horticultural, Color Spot Nurseries, and Monrovia Nursery.

 Global sales of commercially grown flowers total about $50 billion, according to the International Trade Centre.
-Developed countries in Europe, the Americas, and Asia account for about 90 percent of floriculture product demand.
+Developed countries in Europe, the Americas, and Asia account for about 90% of floriculture product demand.

-The US nursery and floriculture production industry includes about 50,000 farms with combined annual revenue of about $16 billion.
-Key industry drivers include residential and commercial construction and consumer spending.
+The US nursery and floriculture production industry includes about 50,000 farms with combined annual revenue of about $13 billion.

-Demand is driven by consumer income and commercial real estate construction.
-The profitability of individual companies depends on anticipating demand for various types of plants, and an efficient distribution system.
+Demand is driven by consumer income, home sales and new home construction, and commercial real estate construction.
+The profitability of individual companies depends on anticipating demand for various types of plants, efficient distribution, and competitive pricing.
 Large operators have economies of scale in distribution.
 Small operators can compete successfully by raising specialty plants or serving a local market.
 The US industry is fragmented.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Products include flowers and flowering plants, shrubs, food plants like tomatoes, Christmas trees, sod, and seeds.
+Products include flowers and flowering plants, shrubs, Christmas trees, sod, and seeds, as well as food plants like tomatoes.
 Large commercial growers concentrate on producing container-grown ornamental plants for indoor and outdoor use, including bedding plants (usually grown in flats and transplanted into beds by the end-user); shrubs; and flowering potted plants.
-Products include annuals like marigolds and petunias; perennials like day lilies and clematis; evergreens like azalea, box wood, pines, spruce, and juniper; tropical flowering plants like Bougainvillea and hibiscus; "holiday" or ...
+Products include annuals like marigolds and petunias; perennials like day lilies and clematis; evergreens like azalea, box wood, pines, spruce, and juniper; tropical flowering plants like Bougainvillea and hibiscus; "holiday" or "seasonal" plants ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options